-Present sources will continue to provide assurance regarding the changes in number of LAC and progress made against the programme.
+Present sources will continue to provide assurance regarding the changes in number of LAC.
 Assurances through the budgetary process regarding the cost of LAC need to be continually provided to ensure effective management of the budgetary pressures associated with this risk.

-The Council's on-going dialogue with the Information Commissioners Office, regular audits, performance against FOI and SAR requests and information incidence logs will all continue to inform the level of assurance over the effectiveness and adequacy of the controls in place to manage this risk this risk.
+The Council's on-going dialogue with the Information Commissioners Office, regular audits, performance against FOI and SAR requests and information incidence logs will all continue to inform the level of assurance over the effectiveness and adequacy of the controls in place to manage this risk.